EventfulAtom/Media-environemnt-setup/Final project/README.txt

-# Dodge the Blocks
+# Click the Circle!

+# What is it
+- This game is a clicker game where you click on the pink circle and get a certain score in a minute

-# Description
+# How to Play

-Dodge the Blocks is a super simple 1-minute survival game made with p5.js.
-Avoid falling blocks and survive for 60 seconds!
+- A pink circle appears randomly on the screen.
+- Click the circle to earn points.
+- You have 60 seconds to score as many points as you can.
+- If you score 100 or more points, you win!
+- If you score less than 100, you lose.

 # Controls

-- Use the LEFT and RIGHT arrow keys to move your green square left or right.
+The only control is clicking left click with the mouse button

-# Gameplay
+# Game Features

-- A red block falls from the top.
-- Move to dodge the falling block.
-- If it touches you, the game ends immediately.
+- One-minute timer
+- Random circle positions
+- Score tracking

-# Win/Lose Condition
+- Win/Lose screen
-- You WIN if you survive for 60 seconds.
-- You LOSE if a block hits you before time runs out.

-Can you dodge long enough to survive?